chase-kimball/Kimball-Recipository/Paella/recipe.md

 * No dried peppers/chilies
 * ~Double recipe of sofrito

-...Cooked down to a jam
+   Cooked down to a jam
 * 3 cups of rice instead of 2
 * Subbed extra chicken and 12 oz. chorizo for pork tenderloin
 * No clams